dlab-berkeley/advanced-data-wrangling-in-R-legacy/README.md

   - [Joining](https://github.com/jaeyk/advanced-data-wrangling/blob/master/code/05_joining.Rmd)

 ## Setup

+Recommended: Launch the binder above.

+Or you can setup manually:

 - `pacman` is a great package management tool in R. (For more information, see [the package vignette](http://trinker.github.io/pacman/vignettes/Introduction_to_pacman.html).)

 - Check your `dplyr` package is up-to-date by typing `packageVersion("dplyr")`.
 If the current installed version is less than 1.0.0, then update it by typing `update.packages("dplyr")`.
 You may need to restart R to make it work.